cityofasheville/SAII-SkillsTask/README.md

 ##Data

-* Help Desk request data is stored in a .csv file and can be found here:
+* Help Desk request data is stored in a .csv file and can be found here along with descriptive metadata: https://drive.google.com/folderview?id=0B-uuat4PtUk1ZlpZcFhlM2lXSnc&usp=sharing
-* Associated metadata can be found here:

 ##Rules